What is the course about?

 You don't need any previous knowledge to join this course; it's for complete beginners or anyone needing a technical refresher.
-You will need to have manual functions on your camera (i.e. be able to change the aperture and shutter speed settings).
-Most students will have a digital SLR or bridge camera, but 35mm film cameras are equally welcome.

 You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
 You should be happy using numbers and be able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?

 A mixture of talks, demonstrations, group and individual practical exercises, discussions and project work, involving some individual tutoring.
 You will receive and be invited to contribute to positive critical feedback on your own and each other's photographs.
 To get the most from this course, you should take time to practice between lessons.

 Are there any other costs?
 Is there anything I need to bring?